iyobo/react-spoon/README.md

 }
 ```

+## Why another React Router

+Hey!
+So while building a project, I found that the routing libraries in the React ecosystem **just didn't seem to get** what routing libraries do.
+They either had too much ceremony around actually using them, or they kept stripping themselves of useful features with every major release (fascinating right?).
+I also remember the devs of one claiming that "Named routes are an anti-pattern". :P

+Anyway!
+It became clear that if I was ever going to continue onwards without having to keep revisiting this routing issues, I'd just have to grab the bull by the horns and create one that worked for me.
+I'm sharing it in hopes that it works for you too! :)

+### Okay but what's with 'Spoon'?

+I created React-Spoon while creating [JollofJS](http://github.com/iyobo/jollofjs) (Think Django for NodeJS - Still in Development).
+I created its built-in admin tool with React.
+JollofJS is named after Jollof Rice, a delicious Nigerian rice dish.
+You'd usually use a spoon when serving rice... which made React-Spoon an appropriate router name.

+...Yes, I'm a Foodie :P

 ### Why use a hook?
 React has life-cycle functions!

 Because React's life-cycle functions can be unpredictable, especially when doing nested routing.